When it comes down to it, honestly, your audience doesn't need another blog post.

 The trouble is, most organizations just decide they're going to create a blog and start writing posts without a defined content marketing plan.
-Without a plan (or in our case a Content Marketer's Blueprint), blog topics are sporadic, posting is inconsistent and the message gets lost trying to appeal to several potential buyers.
+Without a plan, blog topics are sporadic, posting is inconsistent and the message gets lost trying to appeal to several potential buyers.

 When you have a single, targeted buyer in mind, it's amazing how much more effective your blogging will be.
 Instead of thinking how this concept might apply to all business owners, for example, you can write with the mindset of helping owners of small retail shop owners in the Dallas-Ft.
 Worth area.

 Blogging Mistake #3: You Speak in a Language Only YOU Can Understand

 I was having a conversation recently with someone not familiar with the term "content marketing," and he was asking me how he could explain what I do to someone else.
 In other words, how would he know someone was a good fit for our services and how could he tell them why they should talk with me?